washer143/r.wjoinery-msp1/README.md

 * Creating an online presence to grow our local customer base
 * Providing easy access to contact the buisness
 * Growing our social media following
-* Accessable for disabled users
+* Access for disabled users
 * Information is intuitive to follow
 * It provides customers with a feeling of warmth and reliability
 * To give customers confidence in our services, show positive customer feedback reports